 Boomers also spend most of their money on technology – everything from the newest smartphone to a premium USB cable.

 Baby boomers prefer to talk to a real person before purchasing something and are most susceptible to traditional sales and marketing methods.

 However, marketing attempts seen as intrusive in their personal lives are not greeted warmly, so don’t call during dinner time.
 Boomers use social media mostly to reconnect with their old friends so Facebook ads won’t be as effective as traditional newspaper and television ads.

 #2 Cash Back

 Baby boomers usually join loyalty programs in order to save money.
-That’s why they favor cash-back programs and they tend to spend more at places which offer this type of incentive.
+That’s why they favor cash-back programs and they tend to spend more at places that offer this type of incentive.

 When it comes to credit cards – according to USA Today, 48% of Baby Boomers rely on credit cards and prefer to spend more rather than leave money on the table.

 They are big fans of getting points through big purchases, which they can achieve with American Express and various gift cards.
 Cash-back opportunities provide easy-to-understand benefits, which makes them so popular among boomers.